open5e/open5e/source/monsters/monsters_a-z/H/half-dragon-template.rst

 prerequisite in the Table: Breath Weapons below.
 Otherwise, recalculate the rating after you apply the template.

-**Senses**: The half-dragon gains blindsight with a radius of 10 feet and darkvision with a radius of 60 feet.
+**Senses** The half-dragon gains blindsight with a radius of 10 feet and darkvision with a radius of 60 feet.

 **Damage Resistances**: The half-dragon gains resistance to a type of